HalmonLui/airbnb-api/README.md

     cd airbnb-api
     pip -r requirements.txt

   For neighborhood endpoint, you need selenium with the Chrome driver in your PATH.
-Follow [this tutorial](https://zwbetz.com/download-chromedriver-binary-and-add-to-your-path-for-automated-functional-testing/) to learn how
+Follow [this tutorial](https://zwbetz.com/download-chromedriver-binary-and-add-to-your-path-for-automated-functional-testing/) to learn how.

 ## Run the app